 An "enterprise" is defined as including any individual, partnership, corporation, association, or other legal entity, and any union or group of individuals associated in fact although not a legal entity.
 Recently, the federal government has used the RICO statute to attempt to dismantle street gangs such as the Mexican Mafia and other gangs who are alleged to be engaging in drug trafficking, violent crimes, and other offenses.

 “Racketeering activities” are federal and state crimes that exist independently of the RICO statute.
 They include homicide, kidnapping, extortion, and witness tampering.
 Racketeering activities also include property crimes such as robbery and arson.
 Many white-collar crimes are also listed, such as money laundering, counterfeiting, securities violations, as well as mail and wire fraud.

 The statute prescribes a maximum sentence of 20 years.

 This area of the law is extremely complex and defending it requires a thorough understanding of the RICO statute, its defenses, as well as a well-planned investigation by the defense team.
 Mr. Severo is a veteran in the defense of criminal RICO, and he has assisted civil litigators in defending civil RICO actions.

-If you are caught up in a RICO case, you need a lawyer with thorough experience in trial work.
+If you are caught up in a RICO or VICAR case, you need a lawyer with thorough experience in trial work.
 You cannot entrust your life to anyone with any less experience.